VasanthKumarTR/proxmox-templates/vSphere/Packer/README.md

 If you encounter issues with the build process:

-1. Check that your Packer version is up-to-date
+1. Check that you're using Packer v1.12.0 or later
 2. Verify your vSphere credentials and permissions
 3. Ensure the path to ISO is correct or it can be downloaded from the specified URL
 4. Review the cloud-init files for any syntax errors